- Course Details

 Your competence will be assessed under Bpec criteria and once you have shown your competence in this area you will have much more confidence once you move onto the Gas course.

-This 3 week long Gas course is essential training and assessment for all candidates looking to gain access to the Gas Industry.
+This next 3-week long Gas course is essential training and assessment for all candidates looking to gain access to the Gas Industry.
 Gas training is a mandatory part of becoming Gas Safe registered.

 Week 1 - This week will provide you with a great insight into the Gas industry and present you with an understanding of the guidelines and regulations which currently govern the ACS scheme.